mamedev/buildtools/README.md

 If you are installing it in a location other than the default (*c:\msys64* or *c:\msys32*), after you unpack double-click : **autorebase.bat**

-In case you wish to use non-posix environment there are two additional batch files: **win32env.bat** for regular windows console, and **win32con.bat** for fancy looking conemu console.
+To open a non-posix shell there are two batch files: **win32env.bat** for regular windows console, and **win32con.bat** for fancy looking conemu console.

-For a simple terminal use **buildtools.bat**  to start.
-For a fancy looking one use **conemu.bat**.
-For more information about Msys2, see [MSYS2 Introduction](http://sourceforge.net/p/msys2/wiki/MSYS2%20introduction/).
-There are also **buildtools_32.bat** and **conemu_32.bat** enforcing mingw32 on 64-bit tools (makes sense if you use combined distribution).

 **Important** thing is to setup your git environment first
 ```sh